LIMSES/Access_Control_Application/README.md

 However, since the application aims to detect only humans, it use an official pre-trained YOLOv4 model that is able to detect 80 classes without additional training data.
 Download pre-trained yolov4.weights file: https://drive.google.com/file/d/1VCRU3SpO5x76KngBr8FHAGR68UqMgbEs/view?usp=sharing <br>

-You must download and extract the weights.zip file and place the yolov4.weights file in data directory of your workspace(./data/yolov4.weights).
+You must download and extract the weights.zip file and place the yolov4.weights file in the data directory of your workspace(./data/yolov4.weights).
 If the download doesn't work properly, refer to the [reference](https://github.com/theAIGuysCode/yolov4-deepsort) in this tutorial.<br>

 The weight file downloaded is a darknet weight file.
 Transformation is required to apply file to tensorflow models.